velmafia/cpp-libface/README.md

 _Linux/OS X:_

 - if you have Qt installed, open `libface-project/libface.pro` and build for Debug/Release
-- run `make lib-face` in the terminal in root directory of this repo
+- otherwise run `make lib-face` in the terminal in root directory of this repo

 **ORIGINAL cpp-libface**